 And an anonymous, but apparently serious, offer was made to pay $2,000 to anyone who would take a vial of poison into Mary so that she could kill herself and avoid hanging.

-Governor Charles Bell met with Mary’s lawyers to consider her case on the morning of the execution.
-The governor, who was badgered by reporters about the case while travelling in San Francisco, was fed up with the story.
+Gov. Charles Bell met with Mary’s lawyers to consider her case on the morning of the execution.
+The governor, badgered by reporters about the case while travelling in San Francisco, got fed up with the story.

 “The attitude of the people of Vermont has been misrepresented.
 As a matter of fact, the press of Vermont has little or nothing to say,” the governor said.
 “The matter is a dead issue.
 The agitation, which seems not to have died out, is due now, as it has been from start to finish, directly to Mrs. Blickensderfer and to certain newspapers in New York and Boston, which have taken it upon themselves to give her free advertising.”